code-with-onye/my-awesome-hooks/useDeviceTracking/README.md

 ## Installation

-1. Create a new file in your project, e.g., `useDeviceTracking.ts` (or `.js` if not using TypeScript).
+1. Create a new file in your project, e.g., `useDeviceTracking.ts`
 2. Copy the provided hook code into this file.
 3. Make sure to export the hook at the end of the file: